Long-term retention - Azure SQL Database and Azure SQL Managed Instance

 The timing of individual LTR backups is controlled by Azure.
 You cannot manually create an LTR backup or control the timing of the backup creation.
 After configuring an LTR policy, it may take up to 7 days before the first LTR backup will show up on the list of available backups.

-If you delete a server or a managed instance, all databases on that server or managed instance are also deleted and can't be recovered.
+If you delete a logical server or a managed instance, all databases on that server or managed instance are also deleted and can't be recovered.
 You can't restore a deleted server or managed instance.
 However, if you had configured LTR for a database or managed instance, LTR backups are not deleted, and they can be used to restore databases on a different server or managed instance in the same subscription, to a point in time when an LTR backup was taken.

 Geo-replication and long-term backup retention

 If you're using active geo-replication or failover groups as your business continuity solution, you should prepare for eventual failovers and configure the same LTR policy on the secondary database or instance.
 Your LTR storage cost won't increase as backups aren't generated from the secondaries.
 The backups are only created when the secondary becomes primary.
 It ensures non-interrupted generation of the LTR backups when the failover is triggered and the primary moves to the secondary region.